New Indigenous space at Queen's aims to 'spark a conversation' | CBC News

 "All of that welcoming and the love and the generosity that we felt that day, I feel every time I look at this new building, so I'm really excited," Mitchell said.

-The building is part of Queen's ongoing commitment to truth and reconciliation, and joins several other Indigenous spaces recently opened on campus.
+The building is part of Queen's ongoing commitment to truth and reconciliation, according to the school, and joins several other Indigenous spaces recently opened on campus.

 Mitchell said there's still more to be done to address reconciliation on campus, but the new centre is a good step.